Faseeh111/Mancala/README.md

 # Mancala
-Developed a text-based Mancala board game in Python with an interactive gameplay loop for two players.
-Utilized nested lists and string manipulation for dynamic board rendering.
-Implemented game mechanics including valid move checks, stone distribution, and end-of-game conditions for smooth, accurate gameplay.
+Developed a text-based version of the Mancala board game in Python, featuring an interactive gameplay loop for two players.
+Utilized nested lists and string manipulation to dynamically render the game board, ensuring a clear visual representation of the game state.
+Implemented essential game mechanics, including valid move checks, stone distribution, and end-of-game conditions, to provide a smooth and accurate gameplay experience.